What Is Irritable Bowel Syndrome (IBS)?

 Although IBS can cause pain and stress, the majority of patients are able to control symptoms and live a normal life without developing serious health problems.

-The Health Center has resources to support you.
+The Student Health Center has resources to support you.